Konstantin Fam: Early life

-He was born in the town of Pervomayskiy in Kharkiv oblast in Ukrainian SSR.

-His father, Nguen Kong Tak, is a Vietnamese political immigrant, who was sent personally by Ho Chi Minh to study in the Soviet Union.
-Members of the father's family are heroes of the First Indochina War.
-His father himself spent more than 10 years in resistance guerrilla group.
-During his studies as an engineer he was drafted to the war.
-He took it as disrespect to his merits and sought political asylum in the Soviet Union, thus he was not allowed to live in big cities.
-The family was under the KGB supervision so that any movement required special permission.
-His mother, Svetlana Naumovna Malkina, was Jewish.
-The majority of his maternal relatives perished in the Holocaust.
-His mother had been hiding her Jewishness for her whole life.
+Konstantin Fam was born in the town of Pervomayskiy in Kharkiv oblast in Ukrainian SSR.
+His father, Nguyen (Pham) Kong Tak, a Vietnamese veteran of guerilla wars.
+After he sought political asylum in the Soviet Union, he was not allowed to live in big cities and the family was under the constant KGB supervision.
+Fam's mother, Svetlana Naumovna Malkina, was Jewish.
+The majority of her relatives perished in the Holocaust, and she has been hiding her Jewishness throughout her whole life.
 His parents' stories influenced Konstantin's creative world outlook.

-Konstantin lived in the town of Pervomayskiy until the age of 15 and then entered the Dnipropetrovsk State Theatre School, for the Puppetry Arts.
-According to the director, he dreamed of acting classes, for puppets were considered to be not prestigious.
-However, Fam admitted years later that this specialty provided him with the extensive experience in the construction of music, staging, as well as in the ability to animate inanimate objects.
+Konstantin lived in the town of Pervomayskiy until the age of 15 and then entered the Dnipropetrovsk State Theatre School for the Puppetry Arts.
+Initially, he wished to be in acting classes as puppetry was considered to be a less prestigious theatre form.
+However, Fam admitted years later that his specialty provided him with the extensive experience in the construction of music, staging, as well as in the ability to animate inanimate objects.
 Subsequently, this experience was useful when shooting "Shoes".

 Early career

-After graduation, he moved to Tbilisi for working in the theater.
-After military conflict outbreak in Georgia in 1991, he moved to Chernihiv, where he worked as an actor in a local theater.
-However, roles offered to Constantine were often based on his Asian appearance that didn't match his ambitions.
-In 1992, he moved to Moscow and started working on television projects in various roles.
+After graduation, Fam moved to Tbilisi to work in a theater.
+After military conflict outbreak in Georgia in 1991, he moved to Chernihiv in Ukraine, where he worked as an actor in a local theater.
+However, he was typically offered roles that in accordance with his Asian appearance, which didn't match his ambitions.
+In 1992, he moved to Moscow and started working on television projects.

-In 1997, at the fourth attempt he entered Russian State Institute of Cinematography (VGIK), the Course of Screenwriting headed by the great Valentin Yezhov.
+In 1997, Fam entered Russian State Institute of Cinematography (VGIK), the Course of Screenwriting headed by the great Valentin Yezhov.
 After two years studying he decided to leave it and concentrate on business development.
 He started studying film equipment rental, as well as filming TV commercials, advertisements, music videos and image movies.
 In 1998, he was a writer of children's comic film magazine "Yeralash", as well as a director.

 In the 2000s ran a large cinemachinery leasing business also shooting television commercials.
 During this period, Constantine acted in various production roles, ranging from small roles to producing and directing.
 The company was closed due to 2008 crisis.
 Constantine had a dream to earn the necessary amount of money, to shoot a comedy based on his own scenario and start working on his own projects.